Emergency Contraception

 • Oral levonorgestrel approaches: Over-the-counter or prescribed, earlier use preferred.

-• Selective progesterone receptor modulator approach: Ulipristal acetate with extended timing window.
+• Selective progesterone receptor modulator approach: Ulipristal acetate with extended timing window (up to 120 hours).

 • Combined-hormone emergency regimen: Yuzpe-type high-dose strategy in specific settings.